China:10 Amazing Places (including Travel Tips)

 Related Post: Best of Xian in 48 Hours

-Don’t be scared to try Street Food
+Don’t be scared to try Street Food.

-No one wants to spend their time sitting on a toilet or in desperate need of finding a toilet.
+No one wants to spend their time sitting on a toilet or in desperate need of a toilet.

-A friend introduced us to Travelan and it was one of the best travel gifts.
-Knowing our stomach had an “extra lining” before we ate, gave us the confidence to try so many new foods throughout Asia.
+A friend introduced us to Travelan, and it was one of the best travel gifts.
+Knowing our stomach had an “extra lining” before we ate gave us the confidence to try so many new foods throughout Asia.

 We got through four months of Asia without any problems, apart from Terry not taking Travelan before eating fried grasshoppers.